Balwyn North: Parks and gardens

 Balwyn North is host to a large number of parks and reserves, which are used for both passive and active recreation.
 A line of parks through which Glass Creek formerly ran at surface level lies at the heart of the suburb, stretching from Jacka Street Reserve in the east, through Gordon Barnard Reserve and Hislop Park in the centre, ending with Macleay Park in the west.
 Other parks in the suburb include Greythorn Park, Leigh Park and Koonung Creek Reserve.

 Transport

-Bicycle tracks connect with the Main Yarra Trail, along the Yarra River and the Eastern Freeway.
+The shared-use Koonung Creek Trail, running along the northern border of the suburb and the Eastern Freeway, connects with the Main Yarra Trail along the Yarra River towards the City.
 Tram route 48 passes through Balwyn North, running along Doncaster Road and terminating at the intersection with Balwyn Road.
 A number of bus routes connect Balwyn North with suburbs such as Box Hill, Camberwell, Doncaster and Templestowe.
 A number of freeway bus services have stops at the entrance of the Eastern Freeway, on the northern edge of the suburb.

-In recent times, there have been numerous calls from both residents and local councils for the extension of the route 48 tram from its present terminus to either the Doncaster Park + Ride facility or further along Doncaster Road to Westfield Doncaster.
+In recent times, there have been numerous calls from both residents and local councils for the extension of the route 48 tram from its present terminus to either the Doncaster Park and Ride or further along Doncaster Road to Westfield Doncaster.